SMS Adler

-SMS Adler was the third and final gunboat built for the German Kaiserliche Marine (Imperial Navy) in the early 1880s.
+SMS Adler was the third and final steam gunboat built for the German Kaiserliche Marine (Imperial Navy) in the early 1880s.
 Intended to serve abroad, the ship was ordered as part of a construction program intended to modernize Germany's fleet of cruising vessels in the mid-1870s.
 The Habicht class was armed with a battery of five guns, and was the first class of German gunboat to use compound steam engines.
 The ship had a top speed of 11 kn.

 Adler was completed in 1884 and spent the next two years in reserve.
 In 1886, she was activated for a deployment to the South Pacific.
 She initially cruised off German New Guinea, before moving to Samoa in 1887.
 Over the next two years, she patrolled the islands to defend ethnic Germans in the area, and in late 1887, she carried the deposed king of Samoa Malietoa Laupepa into exile.
 Next year, members of her crew and those of German vessels and fought in the First Battle of Vailele, where they were ambushed by a significantly larger Samoan force and suffered heavy casualties.

 On 16 March 1889, Adler, Eber, and Olga were anchored in Apia, Samoa, along with three American warships and several other merchant vessels when a major hurricane struck the island.
 All of the ships in the harbor were wrecked, including Adler, which was driven into a reef and destroyed.
 Twenty men from her crew were killed, although Samoans rescued the remainder.
 Her wreck was never removed and was used as a local recreational swimming site.